zehreken/simple-blog-generator/posts/2016-11-07-performance-comparison-ecs.markdown

----
-layout: post
+layout = "post"
-title: Performance Comparison of OOD and ECS Patterns within Unity
+title = "Performance Comparison of OOD and ECS Patterns within Unity" date = "2016-11-07" markdown = """
----
 **For** the last three months at the company, we, programmers, talked, discussed and thought a lot about the architectural design patterns because we wanted to make our individual development approaches alike and we also wanted to be faster.
 Finally we have decided on using **Entity-Component-System** architecture.

 So what is an ECS?